yuvalshirav/python-rocksdb/README.rst

 Note
 =========
 The original pyrocksdb (https://pypi.python.org/pypi/pyrocksdb/0.4) has not been updated for long time.
-I update pyrocksdb to support the latest rocksdb.
-Please open issues in github if you have any problem.
+[twmht update pyrocksdb](https://github.com/twmht/python-rocksdb) to support the latest rocksdb.

+This is a pyrocksdb for IOTA, Please open issues in github if you have any problem.

+The main different is:

+* Fix column family problem and test cases
+* Using StringAppendOperator as column family merge operator default
+* Rename package from `rocksdb` to `rocksdb_iota`

 pyrocksdb
 =========

-Python bindings for RocksDB.
+Python bindings for RocksDB with IOTA modification.
 See http://python-rocksdb.readthedocs.io/en/latest/ for a more comprehensive install and usage description.